phm87/2019NNtestnet/README_blackjok3r.md

 It may be wise to take a step back and explain how the dpow is actually working currently, it may be easier to see the problem and understand my proposed solution.

 1) A block happens on the source chain that is (height % freq == 0) so on LABS this is every 5 blocks.
 This triggers the iguanas to start a `dpow_statemachinestart` thread.
 This thread runs on a 30s iteration timer.
 So it should take a few iterations to create a notarization.
 Obviously faster is better, but in a global distributed network, it's not possible that all nodes can get their message to everyone else instantly, the speed of light exists! :)
+> I imagined that there was one thread per coin dpowed.
+Can we improve performances (and scalability) to have one thread per smartchain/coin instead of creating one thread when a block happens on the source chain that is (height % freq == 0) ?

 2) First iteration:
     - Get source/dest chaintips, MoM, MoMoM etc
     - Get utxos for source/dest